- Future Students

 The student’s academic average is reviewed to determine qualitative progress.
 The minimum requirement to meet SAP is a C average (no less than 70%) at the conclusion of each Phase and a cumulative C average (no less than 70%) for the program.

 90-100% = A

 Below 60% = F

-Because of the difficulty of students completing work outside of class, or entering any phase after it has begun, no grade of “Incomplete” is issued for any phase of the Basic or Post-Graduate programs and therefore have no effect on SAP.
+Because of the difficulty of students completing work outside of class, or entering any phase after it has begun, no grade of “Incomplete” is issued for any phase of the Basic or Regional programs and therefore have no effect on SAP.

 In the event a student finds it necessary to be absent from school for an extended period of time, he/she may request an official Leave of Absence from the institution.
 Generally only one Leave of Absence will be permitted per student request.
 The term of the Leave of Absence cannot exceed 90 days or three months, in addition to RISI scheduled breaks.

 There are two types of leave: Planned and Unplanned.

 Planned Leave of Absence: Medical, Military, And Personal reasons.

 Unplanned Leaves: Under extreme circumstances a leave of absence from an academic program may be granted for medical conditions, military deployments, or a national emergency.